 Click HERE to listen to the webinar.

-Listen to Civil War Governors of Kentucky assistant editor Tony Curtis as he returns to the Filson Historical Society archives to discuss the project on an episode of the Voices of the Filson on WXOX 97.1 FM with the Filson’s own associate curator of collections Aaron Rosenblum.
+Listen to Civil War Governors of Kentucky assistant editor Tony Curtis as he returns to the Filson Historical Society archives to discuss the project and its future plans about annotation and social networking on an episode of the Voices of the Filson on WXOX 97.1 FM with the Filson’s own associate curator of collections Aaron Rosenblum.

 Audio provided by Voices of the Filson on WXOX 97.1FM and the Filson Historical Society.

 - Digital history and how it is useful

 - A historical “social network” being developed through CWGK annotation

 - The place in digital humanities for early career historians

 - How to use the documentary project’s user guides

 The Kentucky Historical Society seeks eight Graduate Research Associates (GRAs) familiar with 19th century United States history to write short informational entries for the Civil War Governors of Kentucky Digital Documentary Edition (CWG-K).
 GRAs will receive a stipend of $5,000 each and can work remotely from their home institutions.